 Numbers are calibrated for stability

 The scores returned by Perspective have also been calibrated to provide stability to developers as we update and retrain models.
 We don’t want developers to have to change their threshold every time we make improvements to the models, so we use a balanced dataset of half toxic and half non-toxic comments, and normalize the scores across models.
-You can read more of the technical details of how we do calibration on our Github score normalization page.
+You can read more of the technical details of how we do calibration on the Perspective API support site.

 Everything depends on the model.

 Perspective serves many models, each aimed at a different goal.
 The perspectiveapi.com demo uses the latest version of the toxicity model (currently we’re in alpha and regularly release new versions).
 There are also several other models (11 at the moment) that are available to developers using Perspective.
-You can find a list of them in our developer documentation.
+You can find a list of them on our support site.
 Some of our new models include “likely to be inflammatory,” “spam,” “likely to reject,” and “attack on another commenter.”